ripsawridge/site/contents/content/cma/2025/warbonnet.md

 Here Steve made a long rappel down and around a corner (skier's left) to another anchor.
 We made a short 5 meter rappel to a tree anchor, then I made a long rappel that exactly reached scrambling terrain below and south of the base of the route.
-Our rope was about 54 meters long, so this rappel was 28 meters or so with stretch.
+Our rope was 60 meters long, so this rappel was 30 meters with stretch.

 {% image /cmaimages/2025/12_IMG_4534.jpg %}
 *Steve sets off for a long rappel*